-Please visit the Hilton Head Island Hall of Fame located at the Coastal Discovery Museum where the Hall of Fame wall and plaques are located.
-Previous honorees are Charles Fraser, Charles Simmons, Sr., Charlotte Heinrichs, Fred Hack, Sr., Thomas Barnwell and Will “Billie” Hack.
+Please visit the Hilton Head Island Hall of Fame located at the Coastal Discovery Museum where the Hall of Fame tabby pedestals and plaques are located.
+Previous honorees include Charles Fraser, Charles Simmons, Sr., Charlotte Heinrichs, Fred Hack, Sr., Thomas Barnwell and Will “Billie” Hack.
 Please visit and learn more about the wonderful history of our island and those who made it possible.

 The Rotary Club of Hilton Head launched the inaugural Hilton Head Island Hall of Fame program in the fall of 2012.